 Claim to fame: Its sheer Instagrammability.

-Pair Depresso’s tagline – “That feeling you get when you’ve run out of coffee” – with the fact that every cup can be coupled with an adorable mini donut for only AED 7/SAR 8 and you’ve got yourself a winner.
-While the coffee selection here gets pretty creative (the ‘Cereal Latte’ and ‘PinkChoco’ are both delicious), opt for the ‘Frap’ because of its whimsical glass.
+Pair Depresso’s tagline – “That feeling you get when you’ve run out of coffee” – with the fact that every cup can be coupled with an adorable mini donut for only AED 8 and you’ve got yourself a winner.
+While the coffee selection here gets pretty creative (the ‘Cereal Latte’ and ‘PinkChoco’ are both delicious), the açaí soft serve is our latest obsession.

 Jumeirah Road, Umm Suqeim